Background pattern

 Tenormin is indicated for the treatment of high blood pressure (hypertension), to help prevent chest pain (angina), to ensure regular heartbeats, and also to protect the heart during and after a heart attack.

-Do not take Tenormin :
+Do not take Tenormin:

-• if you have fasted.
+• if you have been fasting.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Tenormin :
+Consult your doctor or pharmacist before starting to take Tenormin:

-• if you are pregnant, think you may be pregnant, or are breastfeeding.
-See “Pregnancy and breastfeeding”.
+• If you are pregnant, think you may be pregnant, or are breast-feeding.
+See "Pregnancy and breast-feeding".

 Children